microsoft/MIDI/get-started/midi-developers/app-developers/docs/midi-api-types.md

 1. Create a New Session
 2. Enumerate UMP Endpoints and find one you are looking for
-3. Create an Endpoint Connection (typically a Bidirectional one)
+3. Create an Endpoint Connection
 4. Add any endpoint listeners you may want to add
 5. Wire up your message received handling
 6. Open the connection